Regime forces advance in Syria's battered Ghouta

 Ankara says the YPG is a "terrorist" extension of the Kurdistan Workers' Party (PKK), which has waged a three-decade insurgency against the Turkish state.

-The YPG has been a key component of a US-backed SDF, a Kurdish-Arab alliance that has been fighting the Islamic State jihadist group in Syria.
+The YPG has been a key component of the US-backed SDF, a Kurdish-Arab alliance that has been fighting the Islamic State jihadist group in Syria.

 The Observatory says more than 140 civilians have been killed in Turkish bombardment since the start of the assault, but Turkey denies the claim and says it takes the "utmost care" to avoid civilian casualties.

-Thousands of civilians have fled their homes since the start of the operation, either to the town of Afrin or to nearby government-controlled areas.
+Thousands of civilians have fled their homes since the start of the operation, either to Afrin or to nearby regime-controlled areas.